-Lesson Title: Simple Past - Irregular Verbs Theme: Grammar Lesson Number: L1-L021 Class/Level: SSS 1 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify irregular verbs in the simple past in sentences.
-Use irregular verbs in the simple past correctly in speech and in writing.
-Use irregular verbs in the simple past to ask and answer questions.
-Use irregular verbs in the simple past in the negative, avoiding double negatives.
-Preparation Practise reading the Morning' aloud (se
+Lesson Title: Simple Past - Irregular Theme: Grammar Verbs Lesson Number: L1-L021 Class/Level: SSS 1 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils Practise reading the text 'A Strange

+will be able to: Morning' aloud (see end of lesson).

+1. Identify irregular verbs in the simple

+past in sentences.

+2. Use irregular verbs in the simple past

+correctly in speech and in writing.

+3. Use irregular verbs in the simple past

+to ask and answer questions.

+4. Use irregular verbs in the simple past

+in the negative, avoiding double

+negatives.

+į